technomancy/Garrett/README.md

 to your SDK.
 If you're not targeting Android 2.1, you might need to edit default.properties too.

-You'll need [Duby](http://github.com/headius/duby) checked out, compiled, and on your path.
-At the time of this writing, the "super_fixes" branch must be used.
+You'll need [Mirah](http://github.com/headius/mirah) checked out and compiled with bin/mirahc on your path.

 Then you should be set to do "ant debug", and an .apk file should be generated in the bin/ directory.
 You should then be able to install it